Self Determination Theory by Deci and Ryan explained

-This article explains the Self Determination Theory or SDT, developed by Edward L. Deci and Richard Ryan in a practical way.
+Self Determination Theory: this article explains the Deci and Ryan Self Determination Theory or SDT, developed by Edward L. Deci and Richard Ryan in a practical way.
 Next to what it is, this article also highlights the difference between extrinsic and intrinsic factors, the model, the importance of social surroundings and sub-theories.
 Enjoy reading!

 Extrinsic and intrinsic